lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 });
 ```

+Service worker implements the [`CacheStorage` interface](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage), which makes the `caches` property available globally in our service worker.
+There are several useful methods on `caches`, for example `open` and `delete`.

-You can see `Promises` at work here: `caches.open` returns a `Promise` resolving to a `cache` object once it has successfully opened the `static` cache; `addAll` also returns a `Promise` that resolves when all of the items passed to it have been stashed in the cache.
+You can see `Promises` at work here: `caches.open` returns a `Promise` resolving to a [`cache`](https://developer.mozilla.org/en-US/docs/Web/API/Cache) object once it has successfully opened the `static` cache; `addAll` also returns a `Promise` that resolves when all of the items passed to it have been stashed in the cache.

 I tell the `event` to wait until the `Promise` returned by my handler function is resolved successfully.
 Then we can be sure all of those pre-cache items get sorted before the _installation_ is complete.

-You can [read more about the `cache` API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) and its available methods if you like.

 ### What we've accomplished so far